The Purpose of the Wilderness Tabernacle: The Ark of the Covenant

 The heavenly manna illustrates how life connects to faithful obedience to God's Commands, Word, and Truth.

 So He humbled you, allowed you to hunger, and fed you with manna which you did not know nor did your fathers know, that He might make you know that man shall not live by bread alone; but man lives by every word that proceeds from the mouth of the Lord.

 — Deuteronomy 8:3

 No man but Christ was able to fulfill this perfect obedience.
-Noah "walked" with God (code for obeying God's commands) but failed after leaving the ark in the drunk vineyard incident, which resembles very much the garden account in Genesis chapter three.
-Moses got right up next to the promised land and failed just before entering it when he did not obey God's instructions to speak the rock but instead struck the rock twice and spoke harshly with the people while crediting Aaron and himself with the responsibility for their provision.
+Noah "walked" with God (code for obeying God's commands) but failed after leaving the ark in the drunk vineyard incident, which resembles the garden account in Genesis chapter three.
+Moses got right up next to the promised land and then failed just before entering it.
 The manna pointed to the perfectly obedient One sent from heaven who could secure for us eternal life.

 Most assuredly, I say to you, in Me has everlasting life.
 Your fathers ate the manna in the wilderness, and are dead.
 This is the bread which comes down from heaven, that one may eat of it and not die.
 I am the living bread which came down from heaven.
 If anyone eats of this bread, he will live forever; and the bread that I shall give is My flesh, which I shall give for the life of the world.

 The second noted item in the ark was Aaron's rod that budded.
 Aaron's rod shows a type of resurrection life.
 In this case, a dead rod sprouts new life in contrast to the other ones presented in a challenge concerning who had rightful authority in the priesthood.
 (See Numbers chapter 17) The budding rod authenticated and pointed to the only one was qualified to offer His life in death and be resurrected that we might walk in newness of life.